Yanran1123/CIS3260/Doc/Office Hour Schedule.md

 ### Office Hour Schedule

 + **Students may want to send an email to zyin3@gsu.edu to make an appointment with the instructor if the office hour does not work for them.**
-+ **The topic offers a general guideline for each office hour.
++ **The topic offers a general guideline for each office hour session.
 Students are welcome to ask other questions regarding the content of this course as well.**

 | Date                 | Topic                              |
 |:--------------------:| :---------------------------------:|